valentjn/vscode-ltex/pages/docs/settings.md

 *Default:* `""`

+## `ltex.ltex-ls.logLevel`

+Logging level (verbosity) of the ltex-ls server log, which is accessible via `View` → `Output` → `LTeX Language Server`.
+The levels in descending order are `"severe"`, `"warning"`, `"info"`, `"config"`, `"fine"`, `"finer"`, and `"finest"`.
+All messages that have the specified log level or a higher level are logged. ltex-ls does not use all log levels.

+*Type:* `string`

+*Possible values:*

+- `"severe"`: Minimum verbosity.
+Only log severe errors.
+- `"warning"`: Very low verbosity.
+Only log severe errors and warnings.
+- `"info"`: Low verbosity.
+Additionally log startup and shutdown messages.
+- `"config"`: Medium verbosity.
+Additionally log configuration messages.
+- `"fine"`: Medium to high verbosity (default).
+Additionally log when LanguageTool is called or LanguageTool has to be reinitialized due to changed settings.
+- `"finer"`: High verbosity.
+Log additional debugging information such as full texts to be checked.
+- `"finest"`: Maximum verbosity.
+Log all available debugging information.

+*Default:* `"fine"`

 ## `ltex.java.path`

 If set to an empty string and LTeX could not find Java on your computer, LTeX automatically downloads a Java distribution ([AdoptOpenJDK](https://adoptopenjdk.net/)), stores it in the folder of the extension, and uses it to run ltex-ls.
 You can point this setting to an existing Java installation on your computer to use that installation instead.
 Use the same path as you would use for the `JAVA_HOME` environment variable (it usually contains `bin` and `lib` subdirectories, amongst others). `~` is expanded to the user's home directory.
 Changes require reloading the Visual Studio Code window to take effect.